dkibalnikov/jobber/README.md

 # Jobber

-Jobber allows to launch jobs in RStudio simply selecting code and launcing with your enviroment or/and with your attached packages
+Jobber allows to launch jobs in RStudio simply selecting code and launching with your enviroment or/and with your attached packages

 ```R
 devtools::install_github("dkibalnikov/jobber")